-6. Removal of Hazard or Nuisance Trees.
-Removal of hazard or nuisance trees does not count toward the tree removal allowances if the nuisance or hazard is supported by a Tree Risk Assessment report prepared by a Qualified Professional Arborist and approved by the City.
-Tree Risk Assessment reports shall follow the method for developing a tree risk rating set forth in the most current edition of the ISA Tree Risk Assessment (TRAQ) Manual and include the following:

-- Explanation of how the tree or tree parts meet the definition of a hazard pursuant to KZC 95.10(15)(b); and - b.
-Overall tree risk rating with correlating mitigation measures as follows: - If a potential target does not exist, applicants should consider routine pruning and maintenance to abate the tree issue; - 2) If a tree/tree part is found to have a Low or Moderate Overall Risk Rating, the Planning Official may approve mitigation measures to reduce the risk; or - 3) If a tree/tree part is found to have a High or Extreme Overall Risk Rating and mitigation of the risk through pruning or moving potential targets is not feasible, the Planning Official may approve the removal of the tree as a hazard tree.
+- 5. Removal of Hazard or Nuisance Trees.
+Removal of hazard or nuisance trees, including hedge trees, does not count toward the tree removal allowances if the nuisance or hazard is evident in a photograph or supported by a Tree Risk Assessment report prepared by a Qualified Professional Arborist and approved by the City.
+Tree Risk Assessment reports shall follow the method for developing a tree risk rating set forth in the most current edition of the ISA Tree Risk Assessment (TRAQ) Manual and include the following: - a.
+Explanation of how the tree or tree parts meet the definition of a hazard pursuant to KZC 95.10(15)(b); and - b.
+Overall tree risk rating with correlating mitigation measures as follows: - 1) If a potential target does not exist, applicants should consider routine pruning and maintenance to abate the tree issue; - 2) If a tree/tree part is found to have a Low or Moderate Overall Risk Rating, the Planning Official may approve mitigation measures to reduce the risk: or - 3) If a tree/tree part is found to have a High or Extreme Overall Risk Rating and mitigation of the risk through pruning or moving potential targets is not feasible, the Planning Official shall approve the removal of the tree as a hazard tree.